 Early comments have been made regarding conversation between the offices of the Grand Duchess and Arch Duke now comprising the newly declared Border Worlds

 Federation.
-These new talks have reportedly splintered the Imperial Navy forced partitioning of the Sword Worlds to discuss diplomatic moves in light of the proposed the proposed Imperial Embassy to the Sacnoth system, historically one of the most antipathetic towards the Imperium.
+These new talks have reportedly splintered off from the Imperial Navy forced partitioning of the

+Sword Worlds to discuss diplomatic moves in light of the proposed Imperial Embassy to the Sacnoth system, historically one of the most antipathetic towards the Imperium.
 Viewers will be reminded these events appear to have been precipitated by the invitation given to Lady Inger Martinusdtr Vik, to visit that system.
 New data explained that the Arch Duke's office appears to have chosen that invitation, for her Ladyship's help to a number of stranded Sacnoth merchanters in Imperial space, to parlay it into a diplomatic move.
 And while there were many nay sayers, it is surprising how quickly members of the Sacnoth diplomatic mission have agreed to talks.
 While it is not expected that these talks will result in concrete moves beyond possible visits made by Lady Inger, these talks still expand on the more acrimonious partitioning talks.
 More significantly, a coalition of the remaining Sword World governments have also been granted permission to attend the talks in a non-binding presence.
 Nominally led by the Ambassador from the Gram system, those embassies sat as a blok.
 As these talks proceed, it is even rumored that the Arch Duke and Grand Duchess will personally sit for talks with the assembled diplomats.
 It has been confirmed by her office that Ambassador Vik has been participating in the talks directly, imparting into the discussions her experiences while a SPA Official as well as events while she served as a crew member of the Hotel California, AKA the Pilot Error.